SupratimRK/url_shortener/readme.md

 ## Contact

-For any inquiries or issues, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or issues, please contact [supratimrk@outlook.com](mailto:supratimrk@outlook.com).

 ```

-Make sure to replace placeholders like `your-username`, `path_to_your_project_directory`, and `your-email@example.com` with the actual values relevant to your project.
+Make sure to replace placeholders like `SupratimRK`, `url_shortener`, and `supratimrk@outlook.com` with the actual values relevant to your project.
 This `README.md` provides detailed installation instructions, from setting up the database to configuring the web server and using the application.